Updated December 2023

 One of the most prevalent challenges faced by caregivers is health concerns.
 Many caregivers are dealing with an intense amount of stress, meaning that their bodies are more susceptible to health problems.
 Lack of sleep can greatly increase the chances of chronic illness and obesity.
 Additionally, many caregivers do not give enough time to their own health, skipping yearly health checks, eating unhealthily and allowing tension to build with no outlet for stress relief.

 Taking time for yourself may seem out of the question, yet it is actually a necessity to ward off serious health risks.
 Spending even 10 minutes stretching or doing another form of exercise can boost your mood and provide additional energy to help you take on the demands of your daily life.
+Without a doubt, self care is one of the most important work-life balance tips for caregivers.

 4. Enlist Support